Go to the Students section

 Your quarantine ends once you have completed 10 full days and you have received a negative result from your Day 8 test.
 You can only leave your accommodation if you need to post your Covid-19 tests.
 You cannot leave your accommodation to buy food or come to the University.

 Nationals from some countries can decide to take part in the "Test to Release" scheme which reduces the quarantine period by up to 5 days.
-You will need to say you are going to do this on Passenger Locator Form and book a private test with a recognised company.
+You will need to say you are going to do this on Passenger Locator Form and book a private test with a recognised provider.
 The Brookes University Covid-19 test is not valid for the scheme.

 If you are travelling from a red list country, you must quarantine in a government approved hotel.